Free Training for Journalists Across the UK

 The workshops will be free for organisations to host and for participants to attend.

 The project will kick-off with the CIJ’s first regional, one-day conference in advanced investigative tradecraft – bringing the best resources and trainers to teach people how to find things out.
-The one-day Access to Tools conference will be held at Newcastle University and will feature training in digital tools as a constituent part of our broader investigative offer; keynote lectures and panel conversations on how to investigative.
+The one-day Access to Tools conference will be held at Newcastle University and will feature training in digital tools as a constituent part of our broader investigative offer; keynote lectures and panel conversations on how to investigate.

 What does the training involve?